XiaoqiMa/Master-Thesis/Notes/daily_notes.md

 - **Novelty**: Does the explanation reflect whether a data instance to be explained comes from a “new” region far removed from the distribution of training data?
 In such cases, the model may be inaccurate and the explanation may be useless.
 The concept of novelty is related to the concept of certainty.
 The higher the novelty, the more likely it is that the model will have low certainty due to lack of data.
 - **Representativeness**: How many instances does an explanation cover?
 Explanations can cover the entire model (e.g. interpretation of weights in a linear regression model) or represent only an individual prediction (e.g. [Shapley Values](https://christophm.github.io/interpretable-ml-book/shapley.html#shapley)).

+### 2019-05-06

+- **Support or coverage of a rule**: The percentage of instances to which the condition of a rule applies is called the support.
+Take for example the rule `size=big AND location=good THEN value=high` for predicting house values.
+Suppose 100 of 1000 houses are big and in a good location, then the support of the rule is 10%.
+The prediction (THEN-part) is not important for the calculation of support.
+- **Accuracy or confidence of a rule**: The accuracy of a rule is a measure of how accurate the rule is in predicting the correct class for the instances to which the condition of the rule applies.
+For example: Let us say of the 100 houses, where the rule `size=big AND location=good THEN value=high`applies, 85 have `value=high`, 14 have `value=medium` and 1 has `value=low`, then the accuracy of the rule is 85%.

+- **Decision Rules: disadvantages**: Often the **features also have to be categorical**.
+That means numeric features must be categorized if you want to use them.
+There are many ways to cut a continuous feature into intervals, but this is not trivial and comes with many questions without clear answers.
+How many intervals should the feature be divided into?
+What is the splitting criteria: Fixed interval lengths, quantiles or something else?
+Categorizing continuous features is a non-trivial issue that is often neglected and people just use the next best method (like I did in the examples).